NCEAS/eml/docs/eml-semantic-annotations-primer.md

 Things to check:

-1. Be sure you have used the right classes, properties or vocabularies for your annotation components
+1. Be sure you have used the right classes, properties, or vocabularies for your annotation components
   1. Become familiar with the vocabularies in your annotation, especially definitions and relationships
   1. Check with your community for specific recommendations on annotations at different levels
 1. In additionalMetadata, don't combine `<annotations>` with more than one `<describes>` element.
 EML allows 1:many `<describes>` elements in one additionalMetadata section.
 So if you have 2 `<describes>` and 2 `<annotations>`, you will have 4 RDF statements.
 Make sure they are all true, and if not, break them up